Hans Rohrbach: Life

+Career

 In 1936, Rohrbach was appointed senior assistant at the University of Göttingen.
-In 1937, he undertook his habilitation there with a paper titled Ein Beitrag zur additiven Zahlentheorie nebst einer Anwendung auf eine Gruppentheoretische Frage (English: A contribution to additive number theory together with an application on a group theoretical question).
+In 1937, he undertook his habilitation there with a thesis paper titled Ein Beitrag zur additiven Zahlentheorie nebst einer Anwendung auf eine Gruppentheoretische Frage (A contribution to additive number theory together with an application on a group theoretical question).

 On 1 April 1938 he was appointed as a senior assistant at the Mathematical Institute of the German University of Prague.
 In 1941 he was promoted to extraordinary professor and in 1942 he became an ordinary professor.
 He also served as Director of the Mathematical Institute there.

 Rohrbach was a member of the Nazi Party and the Sturmabteilung (the party's original paramilitary wing, later superseded by the SS), but was considered not fully reliable due to his friendship with Jewish colleagues.

 After the war ended, Rohrbach was not allowed to teach for a number of reasons.
 However, he held an appointment as Visiting Professor in the Department of Mathematics in the Faculty of Science at the University of Mainz, 1946–1951.
 From 1951 to 1957 he was Extraordinary Professor in the Faculty of Science at Mainz, and was later dean of the Faculty of Natural Sciences, 1954–1958.
 He was then Associate Professor in the Department of Mathematics between 1957 and 1969.
 While undertaking all these roles, he was appointed Director of the Department of Mathematics at Mainz, a position he held from 1958 until 1970.

 Between 24 November 1966 and 1967 he was Rector of the University of Mainz.
 Between July 1967 – 1977, he was a director of advisory center for student life issues at the University of Mainz.
 He was also an editor of Crelle's Journal, 1952–1977, assisting Helmut Hasse.
 He held this chair until he retired as professor emeritus in 1977.